 Boston, MA 02204-7095

 602.3.
 Functions of the Problem Resolution Office-Child Support Enforcement

-Problem Resolution Office functions for child support and handled within the Child Enforcement Division.
+Problem Resolution Office functions for child support are handled within the Child Support Enforcement Division.

 For more information, please contact:

 Massachusetts Department of Revenue

 Child Support Enforcement Division/Problem Resolution Office